chocolateboy/get-wild/README.md

 const allFollowers = users.flatMap(R.unary(followers))
 ```

-A curried version of [`get`](#get) which takes a path and optional default
+A curried version of [`get`](#get) which takes a path and an optional default
 value and returns a function which takes an object and an optional default
 value and returns the value(s) located at the path.

-Note that, when the generated function is passed to `flatMap`, the arity needs
+Note that, when the generated function is passed to `flatMap`, its arity needs
 to be fixed to avoid misinterpreting `flatMap`'s second argument (the index) as
 a default value.
 To avoid this, the [`pluck`](#pluck) variant can be used,
 which does this automatically.